Seneca-Scholars/SS-Status-C6/status.md

 # 8/27
 Today there were no labs because Jaime had classes.
 Instead, I spent my hour working on some more Figma work since Arianna discussed how the design team should be trying to better understand Figma during our meeting yesterday.
 I watched a tutorial that said the best way to get better at Figma is practice it.
 The course guide said that one great way of practiccing Figma skills is to take a website that has a good UI and try to replicate it from scratch.
 I did this with the Kaleidoscope scholarship web page.
 It was helpful and it made me more aware of spacing and how much it can change the UX of a page.

+# 9/2
+Today I joined labs with Jaime.
+He talked to us about the difference between app routing and page routing.
+I learned that with app routing you can only go to a folder that has a router.tsx file in it.
+On the other hand, page routing routes to a file based on what folder it is in, but the name of the file is not strict.
+So if I was in a subfolder named calendar and a file called lauren.tsx to get to that file I would do /calendar/lauren.
+Next I practiced my typescript knowledge by making a small project to get more comfortable with typescript.
+I also practiced linking one page to another by making subfolders under src/app.
+This was a small way for me to practice what Jaime talked about in labs today.

+# 9/3
+Today I spent my time watching a video about CSS and taking notes.
+I watched a video that gave a demonstration of how each element in CSS affects pieces of a project differently.
+This video heavily touched on margins, borders, and padding which are some of the basic foundational pieces of CSS.
+Then I worked on manipulating the layout of my personal project using the margins and other components.

+# 9/4
+Labs with Kadin went well today!
+He showed us how to create a next-js project and talked about all the criteria it asks about as you try to create the project.
+He also talked about backend GET requests.

+# 9/5
+I did some practice with typescript some more with the to do list project.
+I practiced using “useState” to manipulate the to do items and change them when a user inputs a new item.

+# 9/6
+Today I watched a Figma video and learned how to do some new stuff for my Figma draft pages.
+I learned how to link a page to another page using the prototype page so that when I clicked the login button on my home page it goes to the log in page that I created.

+# 9/8
+Today I watched a Next-JS youtube video and took some notes on it.
+It talked about a lot of things that Jaime had covered in previous labs like client side vs server side components.
+Later today Jaime hosted labs and he talked about CRUD.
+Create, Read, Update, and Delete.
+We also talked about routes and how they get a user to a specific page.